terjeio/ioSender/readme.md

 * There is no UI yet for configuring streaming via telnet or websocket protocols, either the app config file must be edited or the connection parameter has to be supplied on the command line.

-* Program limits displayed does not include arcs correctly if outside the bounding box defined by linear moves.
+* Program limits displayed does not include arcs correctly if outside the bounding box defined by linear moves. __Fixed.__

 ---